RS-DAT/JupyterDaskOnSLURM/user-guide.md

 As an alternative to the deployment script, the Jupyter and Dask services can  be started via the the following "manual" procedure.

-Login to the SLURM system, then submit a batch job script based on the template provided in `scripts/jupyter_dask.bsh` to start the Jupyter server and the Dask scheduler on a compute node:
+Login to the SURF system, then submit a batch job script based on the template provided in `scripts/jupyter_dask.bsh` to start the Jupyter server and the Dask scheduler on a compute node:
 ```shell
 sbatch scripts/jupyter_dask.bsh
 ```